terminalai/GaitMonitoringForParkinsonsDiseasePatients/README.md

 ## Remarks

 This project was awarded [2nd Place at the International Science Youth Forum](http://isyf.hci.edu.sg/) and the [Gold Award at the Singapore Science and Engineering Fair](https://www.science.edu.sg/docs/default-source/scs-documents/for-schools/competitions/ssef/ssef2021_results.pdf).
 This project was also one of 5 projects from Singapore selected for the [Global Youth Science and Technology Bowl (GYSTB) and won the Third Prize](https://ce.hkfyg.org.hk/gystb/).
+We were also awarded [Best Presenters' Award at the International Researchers' Club Conference on Science, Engineering and Technology](https://ircset.org/") for this project.

+## Extension
+We are planning to extend this project by using Genetic Algorithms and we will try and proceed with Laboratory testing on this project.
+Chen Rui will be leaving us, however, so we hope to find another NUS High School student or two to collaborate with.

 ## Meet the Team
 <p align="center">